Men’s Purity Weekend

 · God expects patience, prayer, and struggle from us.

-· If you want to help the Church try to mend your ways and not others.
+· If you want to help the Church, try to mend your ways and not the ways of others.

 · Today’s people attend to everything under the sun; only not to themselves.
 Because it is easy to teach others while mending one’s own ways requires effort.